Connect with us

 It is important to get tested to know the exact type of STI you contracted.
 Is it a curable type like chlamydia, gonorrhea, or incurable ones like HIV or Herpes?

-Information about symptoms, mode of its transmission, and treatment options available is important also, in case your partner needs it.
+Information about symptoms, mode of transmission, and treatment options available is also important in case your partner needs it.

-1. Choose the right place for discussion; After gathering necessary information about the type of STI you contacted.
+After gathering the necessary information about the type of STI you contacted.
 The next thing is to choose the right place for discussion.
 Choose a comfortable or private area where you can’t be interrupted.
-Avoid bringing the topic up when among friends, clubs, beaches or any other public places
+Avoid bringing the topic up when among friends, clubs, beaches or any other public places.

-I understand you may want to know where you stand with them, especially if the infection is uncurable like HIV.
+I understand you may want to know where you stand with them, especially if the infection is incurable, like HIV.
 Allow them to think and make the decision themselves without coercion.

 Do you still feel reluctant to share your status with your partner?
-Don’t let the fear of unknown override your logic, you are on the right track.
-Don’t keep it as a secret.
+Don’t let the fear of the unknown override your logic; you are on the right track.
+Don’t keep it a secret.

 TELL HIM YOU HAVE STD